i4Ds/Karabo-Pipeline/doc/src/container.md

 singularity pull docker://ghcr.io/i4ds/karabo-pipeline:latest
 ```

 How to use Singularity containers (e.g. mount directories or enable gpu-support) can be seen in the [Singularity documentation](https://docs.sylabs.io/guides/3.1/user-guide/cli.html).
+Be aware that Singularity mounts the home-directory by default if start a container from your home-directory, which may not be desirable (e.g. `conda init` is done through .bashrc of the image).
+Be sure to disable this behavior by setting the `--no-home` flag when starting a container.

 ## Sarus Container

 On CSCS, it is recommended to use [Sarus containers](https://sarus.readthedocs.io/en/stable/index.html) (see CSCS [Sarus guide](https://user.cscs.ch/tools/containers/sarus/)).
 Sarus commands are similar to Docker or Singularity.
-It is recommended to create a sarus image in an interactive SLURM job using `srun --pty bash`.
+It is recommended to create a Sarus image in an interactive SLURM job using `srun --pty bash`.

 **Setup**